 In France, since 2018, spouses no longer need to go before a judge for a divorce by mutual consent.
 From now on, the divorce agreement must be filed with the notary, who checks, in particular, that public order is respected, which gives it a certain date and enforceability, which means the agreement is immediately applicable.

 Another example of easing the burden on the courts is the delegation to notaries of competences in the field of inheritance law, in particular to issue the national certificate of succession and the European Certificate of Succession (ECS), when the procedure is non-contentious.
-In Malta, notaries may issue an ECS under the same conditions as a court, provided that there is no dispute on the part of the heirs.
+In Italy and Malta, notaries may issue an ECS under the same conditions as a court, provided that there is no dispute on the part of the heirs.
 In Austria, the Czech Republic and Hungary notaries exercise court functions for inheritance proceedings.
-In Belgium, the declaration of a waiver of the inheritance and the declaration of acceptance of the inheritance under the benefit of an inventory are made before a notary.
+In Belgium and Italy, the declaration of a waiver of the inheritance and the declaration of acceptance of the inheritance under the benefit of an inventory are made before a notary.

 In France, pure and simple acceptance of the succession on behalf of a minor under guardianship or an adult under guardianship no longer requires the prior authorisation of the family council or the judge if a certificate from the notary responsible for settling the succession shows that the assets clearly exceed the liabilities.